NiGitaMyrGit/vis_assignment2/README.md

 - To ensure that you can use ```scikit-learn``` to build simple benchmark classifiers on image classification data
 - To demonstrate that you can build reproducible pipelines for machine learning projects
 - To make sure that you can structure repos appropriately

+argparse:
+For this asignment I have used argparse so the user can customise the python neural_cifar10.py -r custom/path/to/report.txt the default path is default='out/neuralnetwork_report.txt'